 Art lovers will find manageable crowds and stunning modern artwork at the Peggy Guggenheim Collection, plus all those painting from art history class, including several of Hieronymus Bosch’s creepier masterpieces, at the Galleria dell’Accademia.

-You’ll find plenty of cozy B&Bs in Dorsoduro, and it’s also an area where a little splurge goes a long way.
+You’ll find plenty of cosy B&Bs in Dorsoduro, and it’s also an area where a little splurge goes a long way.
 Spring for an old-world room at Hotel Galleria, and swoon at your view of either the Accademia Bridge or the Grand Canal.
+The hotel is currently undergoing some reconstruction work on its facade, but it is worth the wait.

 If you do just one thing...